tekknolagi/tekknolagi.github.com/_posts/2024-09-20-type-inference.md

     args: list[MonoType]
 ```

-While it doesn't really make sense to `find` or `make_equal_to` on a type
+While it doesn't really make sense to `find` on a type constructor (it should
-constructor (it should always be a leaf in the union-find DAG), we still define
+always be a leaf in the union-find DAG), we still define `find` to make MyPy
-`find` to make MyPy happy and make some code look a little more natural.
+happy and make some code look a little more natural.

 Once we do that, we can write our unify implementation for Algorithm J. You can
 see that the general structure has not changed much, but the recursive bits